Celiac Disease Foundation-Takeda Early Career Research Award

 Applicants must classify as “early career” according to the following criteria:

-- PhD (or equivalent) applicants are considered “early career” if no more than seven years have elapsed following conferment of the PhD degree and the start date of this award (September 2023).
+- PhD (or equivalent) applicants are considered “early career” if no more than ten years have elapsed following conferment of the PhD degree and the start date of this award (September 2023).

 Applicants performing any type of research (basic, translational, clinical) relevant to celiac disease are eligible to apply.
 Studies of non-celiac gluten sensitivity will be considered if their contribution to the overall understanding of celiac disease is clearly justified in the application.